-All it takes is one web search to show you just how many different types of kayaks there are to choose from online.
+All it takes is a quick web search to show you just how many different types of kayaks there are to choose from online.
 So how do you even begin to choose one?
-Buying a kayak online doesn’t need to feel like a hopeless search for the long lost ark.
+Buying a kayak doesn’t need to feel like a hopeless search for the long lost ark.
 Narrowing down your search for a kayak is easy when you have a better understanding of the different kayak models available online and their uses.

 Questions to ask yourself when choosing a kayak

 A good place to start is by asking yourself a few key questions:

 What type of kayaking do I enjoy the most?

 How will I transport the yak to the water?

 Keeping your answers to these questions is mind throughout the process will help you make the right choice.